Casual ‘free’ camping will be permitted in the following places:

 - Kairakau Beach - Fully certified ‘self contained’ motor homes ONLY are permitted to stay overnight for not more than three consecutive nights, on the area of grass at the northern end of Kairakau Beach Road (past the new public toilet).
 The area allowed to be used is clearly signposted.
 Any other form of camping on any other ‘Council’ land at Kairakau Beach is NOT ALLOWED.

-- Tommy Ireland Point lookout – Fully certified ‘self contained’ motor homes ONLY for not more than three consecutive nights.
+- Tommy Ireland Point lookout (Pourerere Beach Road) – Fully certified ‘self contained’ motor homes ONLY for not more than three consecutive nights.

 - Aramoana Beach – Fully certified ‘self contained’ motor homes ONLY are permitted to stay overnight for not more than three consecutive nights, in the clearly signposted area at the end of the public car park area near to the public toilets.
 Three (3) parks have been allocated for this activity.